The Association of European Administrative Judges (AEAJ) is an organisation founded in the year 2000. Its membership comprises:

 In the assembly every member has got a vote; if several members come from the same country, then this country has one vote and the members of the respective country have to come to an agreement about which way it will vote.

 According to the statutes the General Assembly is responsible for all matters which are not assigned to the Board.
 The Board basically deals with the Association's day-to-day-business.

-Belgium, Croatia, Czech Republic, Malte, Netherlands, Poland, Romania, Serbia, Spain, Switzerland and United Kingdom
+Belgium, Croatia, Czech Republic, Malte, Montenegro, Netherlands, Poland, Romania, Serbia, Spain, Switzerland and United Kingdom